 Intellectual property rights, and more in particular patents, are quite expensive.
-Before casting them off as not being worth the investment, have al look at the many financial measurements provided by the authorities that will turn your patent into profit.
-Both federal and Flemish measurements support SME's and large companies in taking and maintaining intellectual property rights.
+Before casting them off as not being worth the investment, have a look at the many financial measurements provided by the authorities that will turn your patent into profit.
+Both federal and regional measurements support SMEs and large companies in taking and maintaining intellectual property rights.

 Fiscal advantages of IPR in Belgium

 Since July 1, 2016, Belgian companies or foreign companies with an establishment in Belgium can benefit from tax deduction for innovation profits, referred to as innovation income deduction.
 Up to 85% of a company’s net profit resulting from innovation is exempt from corporate taxation.